CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

     ![Index score tooltip](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_index_score_tooltip.png)

 13. We can see that there are some areas in the center but also west and east which should be good candidates for our campaign.
 But which are the areas with good sentiment?

-    To vizualize that, let´s assign coffee sentiment as height criterion in the index layer.
-We cannot do that in the current viewport, as we also want to vizualize individual POIs, so we need to duplicate the map and vizualize the index score layer in two different ways.
+    To visualize that, let´s assign coffee sentiment as height criterion in the index layer.
+We cannot do that in the current viewport, as we also want to visualize individual POIs, so we need to duplicate the map and visualize the index score layer in two different ways.

     Click on "More options ..." on the "Index score" layer, click on "Duplicate layer".
 Style as below.
 Name as "Index score (coffee sentiment)"

     ![Index score coffee sentiment height](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_index_score_coffee_sentiment_height.png)

-14. To view both layers in separate viewports, click on "Switch to dual map view", and "3D view".
+14. To view both layers in separate viewport, click on "Switch to dual map view", and "3D view".

     In the former viewport, hide the "Index score (coffee sentiment)" layer, in the latter viewport, hide the other two layers.